G3Reg: Pyramid Graph-based Global Registration using Gaussian Ellipsoid Model: Related Work

 The process of 3D point matching involves two main steps: keypoint detection and descriptor designing.
 In the case of LiDAR point clouds in large-scale scenes, keypoint detection is crucial for reducing the number of point clouds that require registration, thus alleviating the burden on the registration algorithm.

 Manual keypoint detection methods use local geometric properties to assess the saliency of a point.
 For example, ISS\cite{zhong2009intrinsic} uses the eigenvalue ratio of the neighborhood covariance matrix to evaluate point prominence.
 Similarly, KPQ\cite{mian2010repeatability} utilizes the largest eigenvalue ratio to identify candidate keypoints and calculates curvature for prominence estimation.
-In the case of vehicle-mounted LiDARs, Link3D\cite{cui2022link3d} introduces a scheme that clusters edge points in the vertical direction to extract Linear Keypoints Representations.
 On the other hand, the deep learning method D3Feat\cite{bai2020d3feat} predicts keypoint scores for each point in dense point clouds, assigning higher scores to matchable matches.

 In practical applications, LiDAR-based keypoint detection methods are often affected by factors like noise, occlusion, and point cloud density, resulting in poor repeatability.
 Additionally, keypoints may discard important geometric information, such as cluttered vegetation and smooth walls.
 Therefore, methods like Segmatch\cite{dube2017segmatch} and BoxGraph\cite{pramatarov2022boxgraph} have been developed, which extract segments to represent point clouds and use their centers for registration.
 Segment-based registration methods retain the structural information of the entire point cloud, showing robustness to noise and density variations.
+The common parameterization of segments could be 3D bounding box\cite{pramatarov2022boxgraph} or the ellipsoid\cite{liu2021volumon,nicholson2018quadricslam}.
 However, the repeatability of their center estimation is significantly influenced by viewpoints.

 In our proposed method, we also utilize segments for global registration.
 The key difference lies in our introduction of a plane-assisted segmentation method to achieve segments with higher repeatability.
 Additionally, we employ GEM to model the uncertainty of segment centers, ensuring probabilistic coverage of the ground truth center.
 This approach enhances the robustness and accuracy of our registration process.